Home › Compare › Emma vs. MiraLAX: Why You Should Avoid Laxatives with Polyethylene Gly

 1. Targets and Eliminates Harmful Gut Invaders

-2. Repairs Your Gut Lining
+2. Repairs and Strengthens the Gut Lining

 Emma vs. MiraLAX – Which Is the Better Choice?